Alpha Zeta Omega: Origins

-Purpose

-Alpha Zeta Omega was formed for the purpose of academic support; the original stated goal was to ensure 100% graduation of its members.
+Alpha Zeta Omega was formed for academic support; the original stated goal was to ensure 100% graduation of its members.
 Members participated in a structured series of quizzes, designed and executed by the members most proficient in the particular subject under discussion.
 These frequent study sessions resulted in bringing together the social life of the members.
-In 1921, the Dead Men's Club boasted 100% graduation of its 13 members.
+In 1921, the Dead Men's Club boasted 100% graduation of its thirteen members.
 In addition to the original goal of "100% graduation" the purpose of the Fraternity is now designated chiefly as "to spread the spirit of Fraternalism, Brotherly Love, Friendship and Good Will towards Mankind."

-Fraternal government

 The original constitution of AZO was drawn up by A.M.
 Bernstein and D.L.
 Dyen.
-Stanley Rosenfeld was elected the first "Supreme Directorum" (President) of the Fraternity.
-The original 13 members termed themselves the Alpha chapter.
-The Supreme Chapter, consisting of Supreme Officer and delegates from subordinate chapters, meet regularly twice a year in January and July.
-At the 1925 Convention in Newark, NJ the Philadelphia Alumni chapter was chartered, which nullified the charter of the Alpha chapter.
-The "Alpha" fraters therefore became charter members of the Alumni chapter of Philadelphia.
+Stanley Rosenfeld was elected the first "Supreme Directorum" (President) of the fraternity.
+The original thirteen members termed themselves the Alpha chapter.
+The Supreme chapter, consisting of the Supreme Officer and delegates from subordinate chapters, meets regularly twice a year in January and July.
+As the fraternity began to grow in its early years, it became necessary to hold a yearly convention.
+The first such affair took place at the Hotel Walton, Philadelphia in June 1922, with E. Fullerton Cook, chairman of the Pharmacopoeia Revision Committee, as guest and toastmaster.

+After the Dead Men's Club founding members graduated, the group held its first official gathering at the home of Abe M. Bernstein.
+It was at this time decided to change the name of the organization to Alpha Zeta Omega Fraternity.
+In 1922, Alpha Zeta Omega Fraternity Supreme Chapter was officially incorporated under the laws of the State of Pennsylvania.
+The fraternity's yearly publication, Hazy-O, started in December 1922 and was edited by Si Sless.

+At the 1925 Convention in Newark, NJ, the Philadelphia alumni chapter was chartered, which nullified the charter of the Alpha chapter.
+The Alpha fraters then became the charter members of the Philadelphia alumni chapter.